srk-ullagallu/notes/running/rk8s.md

   - It solves the problems of hosting app on physical machines but problem with vm's are it's size of the machine becaue each and every machine has dedicated OS

   - It causes app startup takes time
-  - Scaling issues[compared to better lot better than physical machines]
+  - Scaling issues[lot better than physical machines]

 - Containrization is another type of virtualzation it is s/w level vurtualization
   - containers does not have dedicated os it uses host OS has readonly copy to run the containers
   - each container has bare minimum OS
-  - Becuase size of containers weight scaling and booy up happens on the fly
+  - Becuase size of containers weight scaling and boot up happens on the fly
   - Effective resource utilization
   - Containers has used shared resources of host machines[migration becomes very easy]
-  - But security point of vm's gives strong securty than containers because of virtualzation
+  - But security point of vm's gives strong security than containers because of virtualzation
   - containers are immutable [we build from scratch]

 - This evolution form physical--->vm--->container is for maintainning stateless app